-The Group consolidates and analyses the materiality of issues from stakeholders and business perspectives and ranks by their relevance to its business and relevance to stakeholders.
-For instance, management reports, internal policies and management discussions provide guidance for the Sustainability Committee to rate the materiality of each ESG issue in relation to the Group's business, while the survey provides an aggregate rating for the materiality of the issues in relation to the stakeholders.
+The Group consolidates and analyses the materiality of issues from stakeholder and business perspectives, ranking them based on their relevance to its business and stakeholders.
+For instance, management reports, internal policies and management discussions may provide valuable input to the Sustainability Committee in assessing the materiality of each ESG issue from the Group's business perspective, while the survey provides aggregated insights into the importance of these issues from the stakeholders' perspective.